AdobeDocs/commerce-webapi/src/pages/graphql/schema/gift-registry/mutations/update-registrants.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`dynamic_attributes` | [[GiftRegistryDynamicAttributeInput](#GiftRegistryDynamicAttributeInput)] | As a result of the update, only the values of provided attributes will be affected.
+`dynamic_attributes` | [[GiftRegistryDynamicAttributeInput](#giftregistrydynamicattributeinput-attributes)] | As a result of the update, only the values of provided attributes will be affected.
 If the attribute is missing in the request, its value will not be changed
 `email` | String | The updated email address of the registrant `firstname` | String | The updated first name of the registrant `giftRegistryRegistrantUid` | ID! | The unique ID of a `giftRegistryRegistrant` object `lastname` | String | The updated last name of the registrant

-### GiftRegistryDynamicAttributeInput attributes {#GiftRegistryDynamicAttributeInput}
+### GiftRegistryDynamicAttributeInput attributes

 The `GiftRegistryDynamicAttributeInput` object can contain the following attributes: